Oops! This page is out of date. Please wait while you are redirected

 The MMF program has attracted nearly 2,000 of the best and brightest from all sectors, including politics, media, business and nongovernmental organizations.
 This exchange has created a diverse network of “transatlanticists” who remain engaged through annual conferences, meetings, online communications and involvement in other program areas.
 GMF works closely with partners in seven U.S. regions to make the MMF program possible.
 Click here for a list of American Marshall Memorial Fellowship alumni from North Texas.

 Candidates must be a citizen or a permanent resident of one of the European countries or U.S. states listed on the GMF website as a current selection site.
-Candidates must be between the ages of 28-40 at the latest possible date of fellowship travel (March 31, 2015), and they must be available for 24 consecutive days of travel in either October 2014 or March 2015.
+Candidates must be between the ages of 28-40 on October 6, 2014, and they must be available for 24 consecutive days of travel in October 2015 or March 2016.
 Exact dates of travel are determined after fellows are selected.
 See additional Eligibility Requirements.

 After submitting your nomination, you will receive an email notification confirming your submission.
 Nominees invited to progress to the next round will receive an invitation from GMF to complete an application by mid-November.
 If you have any questions, please do not hesitate to contact the GMF team directly at firstname.lastname@example.org.